the-stalk/the-stalk.github.io/README.md

-super basic website for old man of the woods
+super basic epk for the stalk